beyondstorage/site/docs/go-storage/internal/iterator.md

 ## Introduction

-`Iterator` is an import part of go-storage APIs.
+`Iterator` is an important part of go-storage APIs.
 All `List`-alike operations will return a storage-typed `Iterator`.
 In this document, we will describe exactly how it is implemented and how to use it.

 > We will use `Storager.List` and `ObjectIterator` for example, other iterator should be similar.